TheNetworkIsDown/ansible-tools/ara_host_history/README.md

 ## Why this script?

-We would like to know which hosts were most recently configured via Ansible, and what the result was.
+We would like to know which hosts were most recently targeted by Ansible runs, and what the result was.
 It comes as no surprise that there is no such info recorded by default, since Ansible is server and agent-less.

-[ARA](https://ara.readthedocs.io/en/stable/) comes very close to this, but it gives a playbook-based overview, not a host-based one.
+To that end, [ARA](https://ara.readthedocs.io/en/stable/) exists, and comes very close to our wish.
+However, it gives a playbook-based overview only, not a host-based one.

 Note: We're using this one it with Ansible 2.7.5, Python 2.7.